-Your immune system is your body’s frontline defense against illnesses, germs and other harmful micro-organisms, so it is incredibly important that we support it and help it provide us with the protection we need, especially in the winter months.
+Your immune system is your body’s frontline defence against illnesses, germs and other harmful micro-organisms, so it is incredibly important that we support it and help it provide us with the protection we need, especially in the coming months.

-The biggest change our bodies notice in the winter is the change not just in weather but also light levels.
-Even when it’s sunny, the angle of the Earth to the Sun means it’s not possible for us in the UK to absorb the required amount of Vitamin D from sunshine.
+The biggest change our bodies notice while we’re inside more is the change in light levels as not possible for us to absorb the required amount of Vitamin D from sunshine.
 And Vitamin D is an immunity hero.
 “It’s an immune-regulatory vitamin and if you don’t get enough you are more susceptible to illness,” explains nutritionist Karen Alexander.
-“I would recommend 1000u a day starting from September at least through to April.”
+“I would recommend 1000u a day.”

 As well as upping our Vitamin D levels we also need to ensure we are getting enough Vitamin C. Sarah adds, “Vitamin C is extremely helpful when fighting infection, so at the first sign of a cold be sure to increase your intake by eating plenty of berries, citrus fruits, papayas, broccoli and red peppers which will help keep you protected.”
 A good supplement will also ensure you are getting enough.
 Vitamin C is also important as it helps the body access ‘unlock’ other nutrients from our foods too.